Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 How Long Does It Take to Complete a Task in Belize

-Back in Canada, my weekly grocery shopping routine often took me less than an hour – from leaving my apartment to returning home.
-In Belize, it’s an entirely different process.
-I wake up at 5 AM to get everything ready and feed the chickens before biking two miles down an unmaintained, often flooded, and muddy road to the village.
-There, I change from rainboots to regular footwear and I wait for the bus – a beat-up, refurbished school bus from the U.S. – for an uncomfortable hour and a half ride.
+In Canada, my weekly grocery shopping routine often took me less than an hour – from leaving my apartment to returning home.
+In the jungle, it’s an entirely different process involving waking at 5 AM to get everything ready and feed the chickens before biking two miles down an unmaintained, often flooded, and muddy road to the village.
+There, I change from rainboots to regular footwear, and I wait for the bus – a beat-up, refurbished school bus from the U.S. – for an uncomfortable 90-minute ride to Belize City.

 I usually arrive in Belize City at about 8:30 AM and rush around making all my bi-weekly purchases to catch the 12:30 PM return bus.
 By 2 PM, I’m back in the village, where I now have to hump all my purchases back down the same flooded and muddy road I came out of eight hours earlier.